AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-exits.md

 ---
 description: The number of times a given value is captured as the last value in a visit.
 Exits can occur only once per visit.
-seo-description: The number of times a given value is captured as the last value in a visit.
-Exits can occur only once per visit.
-seo-title: Exits
 solution: Analytics
 title: Exits
 topic: Metrics